 3.1.
 Rainfall characteristics

 The spatial distribution of seasonal rainfall during JJAS months suggests inhomogeneity in seasonal accumulation [Sunilkumar et al., 2016].
 West Coast, one of the country's wettest regions, receives ~300 cm to 400 cm of rainfall during JJAS.
 Figure 1 depicts the seasonal rainfall accumulation over the west coast region in 2019.
 The coastal area receives relatively more seasonal rainfall than the leeward side of the mountains.
-The strong interaction of monsoon winds with orography phenomenally results in copious rain over the west coast region.
+The strong interaction of monsoon winds with orography phenomenally results in copious amount of rain over the west coast region.
 In general, several long-duration good spells over the west coast region contribute to the seasonal rainfall accumulation.
-However, numerous literature reported that the duration of such active spells has decreased in recent decades [Vinay kumar et al., 2021; Sunil kumar et al., 2022].
+However, numerous literatures reported that the duration of such active spells has decreased in recent decades [Vinay kumar et al., 2021; Sunil kumar et al., 2022].
 In recent decades, it is also observed that the west coast region encountered a significant change in the distribution of active and break spells during the summer monsoon.
 Thus, despite a significant difference in mean seasonal accumulation, the number of heavy to extreme rainfall events has been increasing [].
 Figure 1b shows the fraction of rainfall contributed by the heavy to extreme rainfall events to total seasonal rainfall in 2019.
 From the Figure 1b, it is clear that more than 40 % of seasonal rainfall is contributed by heavy to extreme rainfall events over a significant number of grids over the west coast region.
 It is interesting to note that such rainfall contribution from EREs is much more prominent around the Mumbai metropolitan region in 2019.
 To further explore the sub-daily scale variability of EREs rainfall on sub-daily scale, the variability of mean rainfall of extreme nature is presented in Figure 2.
 Figure 2 also illustrates the number of mini cloud bursts (accumulated rain>50 mm in two consecutive hours) that occurred at sub-daily hours over the study region.
 The sub-daily scale variability of mean rainfall suggests a uniform distribution of rainfall on sub daily scales except during evening to late evening hours.
 However, the peak in the occurrence of mini-cloud bursts at midnight and afternoon hours infers the possible occurrence of sub-daily extremes.
-Such events lost only for a few hours and result in an ample amount of rainfall that leads to flooding, particularly in urban regions.
+Such events last only for a few hours and result in an ample amount of rainfall that leads to flooding, particularly in urban regions.
 It is imperative to understand the possible dynamical and thermo dynamical process that regulates the variability of extreme rainfall intensity on sub-daily scale.